fn-aman-20/discord-counter-bot/README.md

 ## Features
 * Uses Replit database
+* Bot status customization (text + type + status)
 * Automatically deletes data of those servers the bot is no longer on
 * Additional command: `set` if someone knowingly interupts the counter
-* Can have multiple counter channels set for a server alongwith counter limits
+* Can have multiple counter channels set for a server with limitations

 ## Installation
 * Copy the URL of this repo